To experience springtime is to risk living through the winter. To be present is to risk one day being absent.

 I was a kid of 12 or so, running around being a kid, hanging out with Hall Brock, son of race car driver Pete Brock.

-— Kirsty McClellan comment in the part 4 video.
+— Kristy McClellan comment in the part 4 video.
 She notes that she does not appear in the film though.
+Others of the McClellan clan do appear.
+See comments in the YouTube video 1974 Hang Gliding Frankfort Michigan Part 2 of 4, under External links later on this page.

 Hall Brock tied with Irv Alward for tenth place.
 For more about Pete and Hall Brock, see the Ultralight Products of California and Utah related topics menu.